Arsenal midfielder Declan Rice in race to be fit for Chelsea game and misses Champions League tie with Inter Milan

 Rice did not travel with the Arsenal squad that headed to Italy for Wednesday night's clash with Inter Milan in the Champions League.

-Speaking at his pre-match news conference, Arteta, who confirmed Bukayo Saka will captain Arsenal at San Siro, said: "Declan unfortunately picked an injury [in the last match] against Newcastle.
+Speaking at his pre-match news conference, Arteta - who confirmed Bukayo Saka will captain Arsenal at San Siro - said: "Declan unfortunately picked up an injury against Newcastle.
+It is a knock, a problem on his foot, and he wasn't comfortable to put his boots on so at the moment he is not fit.

-"He was able to finish and he wasn't feeling good the last few days.
+"He wasn't feeling good the last few days.
 We'll have to assess him on Thursday and see if he's ready for Chelsea."

 Arsenal are looking for their third victory of the competition when they play Inter having won two and drawn one in the competition so far.
 Arteta's side then visit Chelsea on Sunday, live on Sky Sports.